georgeejr/dc/src/styleguide/index.md

 ## Secondary Buttons

-These buttons are used for less important, secondary actions on a page.
+These buttons are used for less important, secondary actions on a page

 ```html_example
 <a href="#" class="secondary large button">Large button</a>